nginxinc/nginx-wiki/source/modules/drizzle.rst

     make install

-You usually also need `HttpRdsJsonModule <http://github.com/agentzh/rds-json-nginx-module>`_ to obtain JSON output from the binary RDS output generated by this upstream module.
+You usually also need :github:`HttpRdsJsonModule <agentzh/rds-json-nginx-module>` to obtain JSON output from the binary RDS output generated by this upstream module.

-.. _nginx compatibility:
+.. _drizzle.compatibility:

 Compatibility
 -------------